raviultimate/party-hall-booking-management/DEPLOYMENT.md

 ## Troubleshooting

+### Fixing "npm install" Errors

+If you encounter the error "Command 'npm install' exited with 1" during deployment, it's likely due to incompatible package versions.
+Here are the steps to fix it:

+1. Check your package.json for incorrect or non-existent package versions:
+   - Make sure `dotenv` is using version `^16.3.1` (not `^17.2.3`)
+   - Update `@hookform/resolvers` to version `^3.3.2`
+   - Update `react-hook-form` to version `^7.48.2`
+   - Update `zod` to version `^3.22.4`
+   - Update TypeScript types to compatible versions

+2. After updating package.json, commit and push your changes, then redeploy.

+### Other Common Issues

-If you encounter any issues during deployment, check the following:
+If you encounter other issues during deployment, check the following:

 1. **Environment Variable Issues**:
    - Make sure all environment variables are set directly in the Vercel dashboard under Settings > Environment Variables